FranciscoSammauro/FranciscoSammauro/README.md

 <div>
   <br><br>

-  - 👨‍🎓: I am a `3rd year student` at the Instituto Verbo Divino secondary school.
+  - 👨‍🎓: I am currently studying in high school.
   - :technologist: I love using Software as a solution for every `Problem`.
   - :computer: I am passionate about `Software development` and `Cybersecurity`
-  - :student: I’m currently learning and `Software Engineering`.
+  - :student: I am a self-taught student.
   - :nerd_face: Always `learning new things`.
   - :thinking: Here you can see my <a href="https://github.com/FranciscoSammauro/WebPersonal/blob/main/franciscoSammauroCV.pdf">resume</a>!.
   - :boom: You can visit [MY WEBSITE](https://franciscosammauro.github.io/WebPersonal/).